Stefanie-Sarkoezi/FE19-CR3-Sark-zi-Stefanie/README.md

 ## For this CodeReview, the following criteria will be graded:

--Create a GitHub Repository named: FE19-CR3-Name.
+- Create a GitHub Repository named: FE19-CR3-Name.

--Your project must contain at least 7 components that together will build up your application as follows: NavBar, Home, Footer, About Us, Menu, Details and Order(Cart)
+- Your project must contain at least 7 components that together will build up your application as follows: NavBar, Home, Footer, About Us, Menu, Details and Order(Cart)

--Use routing to move between the pages without refreshing the browser (SPA).
+- Use routing to move between the pages without refreshing the browser (SPA).
 The navbar contains the navigation links that allow you to go through the components and go back to the home page.

--Each dish(object) must have at least the following properties: name, image, description, price and availability (Boolean).
+- Each dish(object) must have at least the following properties: name, image, description, price and availability (Boolean).

--If the availability of the dish is true, the buttons “Details” and “Order” must be shown in each dish.
+- If the availability of the dish is true, the buttons “Details” and “Order” must be shown in each dish.
 If it is false, it shouldn’t show the buttons for that object, only the dish picture with a message “Not available”, instead.

--Create the functionality that when you click on the Order button, the dish will be added to the cart.
+- Create the functionality that when you click on the Order button, the dish will be added to the cart.
 The user must be able to order as well from the Menu component or from the Details component.
 The Order component must show the content of the cart.

--A details component must be created.
+- A details component must be created.
 It will hold specific information about the dish when clicked on the button Details.
 The user must be able to order from this component.

--Display the total of the Bill with a “Service” section that shows 10% of the total amount on top (for a total of 110%).
+- Display the total of the Bill with a “Service” section that shows 10% of the total amount on top (for a total of 110%).
 If the Total sum is more than EUR 40, the user gets a 15% discount.
 The total without discount and the new price with the discount must be neatly shown on the screen.